Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb21/Example_Guides/AmebaMotor/AmebaMotor - Use Ameba as Server to Control Motors.rst

 To know more about motor movement and the technical details of the L298N H-Bridge, please check out this link https://www.amebaiot.com/en/ameba-arduino-amebamotors-basic/.

-Open the example, “Files” -> “Examples” -> “AmebaWiFi” -> “WiFiControlCar”.
+Open the example, "Files" -> "Examples" -> "AmebaWiFi" -> "WiFiControlCar".

 You will see we use the following pins in the example: